jjmcsorley/bootstrap-jekyll/README.md

 - Create youtube tutorial series
 - Create themes

+### To Do
+Version 2.0

+- Create John Doe's Bio Page and link that to post

 ### To Maybe

 - Consider incorporating firebase for login features such as commenting, chat, dashboards,

 ### To Done